What makes our gas greener?

 Radiator Green Gas

 10% of the gas that we supply is renewable biogas generated in Britain.
-The rest is offset by investing in projects that improve access to green energy around the world.
+The rest we offset by helping to fund projects that improve access to green energy around the world.

 A saucepan over a stove using green gas